GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/hydraulicFracture/proppantSlotTest/Example.rst

 Proppant transport solver
 ---------------------------

 GEOS is a multi-physics platform.
-Different combinations of physics solvers available in the code can be applied in different regions of the domain and be functional at different stages of the simulation.
+Different combinations of physics packages available in the code can be applied in different regions of the domain and be functional at different stages of the simulation.
 The ``Solvers`` tag in the XML file is used to define these solvers.

-To specify a coupling between two different solvers, we define and characterize each single-physics solver separately.
+To specify a coupling between two different solvers, we define and characterize each single-physics package separately.
 Then, we customize a *coupling solver* between these single-physics solvers as an additional solver.
-This approach allows for generality and flexibility in constructing multi-physics solvers.
+This approach allows for generality and flexibility in constructing multi-physics packages.
 The order of specifying these solvers is not restricted in GEOS.
-Note that end-users should give each single-physics solver a meaningful and distinct name, as GEOS will recognize these single-physics solvers based on their customized names and create user-expected coupling.
+Note that end-users should give each single-physics package a meaningful and distinct name, as GEOS will recognize these single-physics packages based on their customized names and create user-expected coupling.

 As demonstrated in this example, to setup a coupled proppant transport solver, we need to define three different solvers in the XML file: